Aridhia-Open-Source/shiny-demo-table-statistics/README.md

 1. Create a new mini-app in the workspace called "table-statistics"" and delete the folder created for it
 2. Download this GitHub repo as a .ZIP file, or zip all the files
-3. Upload the .ZIP file to the workspace and upzip it inside a folder called table-statistics"
+3. Upload the .ZIP file to the workspace and upzip it inside a folder called "table-statistics"
+4. Run the `dependencies.R` script to install all the packages required by the app
-4. Run the app in your workspace
+5. Run the app in your workspace